drmason13/hello-world/README.md

 # hello-world
-First timer ahoy
+First timer ahoy.
  Started with excel macros.
 Looked at Javascript for a while, but am now more excited by developing in Python :)